asim3/notes/data/kubernetes/deploy/ready.md

       - "-c"
       - "sleep 3600"

+    # if failed: restart the server
-    # if failed 3 times: restart the server
+    # if failed 3 times: CrashLoopBackOff
     livenessProbe:
       failureThreshold: 3
       initialDelaySeconds: 30